-The Columbia Basin in British Columbia, known for its challenging mountainous terrain and seasonal roads, presents unique logistical hurdles in its food supply chain.
-Despite this, the region thrives with diverse and skilled local food producers
+The Boundary region in British Columbia, known for its challenging mountainous terrain and seasonal roads, presents unique logistical hurdles in its food supply chain.
+Despite this, the region thrives with diverse and skilled local food producers.

 Climate change poses additional risks, with potential impacts on weather patterns and water resources.
 This could affect both crop yields and the natural ecosystems that are integral to the region’s environmental health and agricultural productivity.
 Balancing the needs of agriculture with environmental conservation is therefore crucial.